 Diploma vs. Degree

-No one will ever comprehend how hard you worked at GCC–that is unless you were a Christian Thought major, but I digress.
-No one will fully understand all of those weekends you spent holed up in your dorm room cramming from that Theory of Stats test or that Organic Chemistry final.
+No one will ever comprehend how hard you worked at GCC.
+No one will fully understand all of those weekends you spent holed up in your dorm room cramming for that Theory of Stats test or that Organic Chemistry final.
 You have just got to get over that.
-My GPA was harpooned by my difficult math classes; I’m sure you had a similar experience in whatever field you studied.
+My GPA was harpooned by my math classes; I’m sure you had a similar experience in whatever field you studied.
 No name change or growth in reputation will ever communicate the educational rigor that is a Grove City College degree program.

 Here’s the thing.
 When your boss or future employer sees “B.S., Grove City College” on your resumé, they only see a degree.
 When I look at that piece of paper hanging in my office, I see a diploma–a diploma that represents four of the best and hardest years of my life.
 Grove City is not a university degree mill, churning out qualified employees.
 It is a liberal arts college that prepares individuals to succeed in all areas of life.
 You don’t hurry through a degree at Grove City.
 You relish every semester of that four-year diploma.